-- EITHER submit report of blood test that states whether you are immune to measles (rubeola) / mumps / rubella (called "MMR IgG titer"); - OR submit proof of two MMR immunizations spaced at least 28 days apart. - Childhood MMR immunizations are acceptable. - If you get an MMR titer instead of shots: - MAKE SURE YOU GET THE RIGHT MMR TITER DONE.
+- EITHER submit report of blood test that states whether you are immune to measles (rubeola) / mumps / rubella (called "MMR IgG titer"); - OR submit proof of two MMR immunizations spaced at least 28 days apart. - Childhood MMR immunizations are acceptable. - If having MMR vaccinations, the TB screening must be done before the MMR vaccination. - If you get an MMR titer instead of shots: - MAKE SURE YOU GET THE RIGHT MMR TITER DONE.
 It should be an MMR immunity test (abbreviated "IgG").
-Do not get the IgM test which only checks if you are currently infected with it. - o You must submit the titer report whether it is positive or negative (whether it says you are immune or not) - If any components of the MMR titer are negative (meaning you are not immune to one or more components of MMR), submit proof of 2 MMR immunizations spaced at least 28 days apart that were done after the titer.
+Do not get the IgM test which only checks if you are currently infected with it. - You must submit the titer report whether it is positive or negative (whether it says you are immune or not)

+- If any components of the MMR titer are negative (meaning you are not immune to one or more components of MMR), submit proof of 2 MMR immunizations spaced at least 28 days apart that were done after the titer.
 After that you are done, you will not have to repeat the MMR titer. - There is a 5-year time limit on the MMR titer it must be current throughout the entire semester.
-If your titer expires before the end of a semester, you must repeat the titer and turn in the report before that semester starts.
+If your titer expires before the end of a semester, you must repeat the titer and turn in the report before that semester starts. - TB screening must be done before the vaccinations to be accurate.